 - Maintaining an understanding of this policy - Implementing this policy consistently - Agreeing and adhering to the terms on acceptable use of APTCOO's IT systems and the internet (see appendix) and ensuring that young people follow APTCOO's terms on acceptable use. - Knowing the headteacher/lead DSL is responsible for the filtering and monitoring systems and processes and being aware of how to report any incidents of those systems or processes failing by following the correct procedure. - Working with the DSL to ensure that any online safety incidents are logged (see appendix) and dealt with appropriately in line with this policy.
-Following the correct procedures if they need to bypass the filtering and monitoring systems for educational purposes.
-Ensuring that any incidents of cyberbullying are dealt with appropriately in line with APTCOO's Relational policy. - Responding appropriately to all reports and concerns about sexual violence and/or harassment, both online and offline, and maintaining an attitude of 'it could happen here'.
+Following the correct procedures if they need to bypass the filtering and monitoring systems for educational purposes, which will be confirmed and agreed by the headteacher - Ensuring that any incidents of cyberbullying are dealt with appropriately in line with APTCOO's Relational policy. - Responding appropriately to all reports and concerns about sexual violence and/or harassment, both online and offline, and maintaining an attitude of 'it could happen here'.